LevitatingBusinessMan/openai-rust/README.md

 [![docs.rs](https://img.shields.io/docsrs/openai-rust)](https://docs.rs/openai-rust/latest/openai_rust/)

-This is a library to interact with the [Openai-API](https://platform.openai.com/docs/api-reference).
+This is an unofficial library to interact with the [Openai-API](https://platform.openai.com/docs/api-reference).
 The goal of this crate is to support the entire api.

 ### Example usage
 ```rust ignore